shivanidesai30/netflix_sql_project/README.md

 ## Author - Shivani

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.
+This project is part of my portfolio.
 If you have any questions, feedback, or would like to collaborate, feel free to get in touch!

 - **LinkedIn**: [www.linkedin.com/in/shivanidesai111]
 - **GitHub**: [https://github.com/shivanidesai30]